agarcia175/agarcia175/README.md

 I like learning new technologies, libraries, frameworks, and anything that can broaden my (rather limited, I must admit) view and improve my way of getting things done.
 I also like clean and efficient code, and I appreciate the beauty of an elegant and good software design (I don't mean I can get to it myself, but I do my best when I can).

-The more I learn, the larger my ignorance feels, so I am always eager to expand and refine my skillset.
+The more I learn, the deeper my ignorance reveals, so I am always eager to keep learning.

 <!--
 **agarcia175/agarcia175** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.